 The primary currency used in El Salvador is the U.S. dollar, with Bitcoin far behind in adoption.
 While the Salvador Colón is recognized as legal tender, it is not in circulation.

-The U.S. Dollar: From Colón to Dollarization
+From the Salvadoran Colón to Dollarization

 As of the effective date of this law, the Central Reserve Bank of El Salvador, to the requirement of the banks of the system will exchange Colones in circulation for dollars.
 Article 4 of the Law of Monetary Integration.